vapoursynth/vapoursynth/doc/pythonreference.rst

                   file.write(chunk)

       .. note::
          Usually, the frame contents will be held in a contiguous array, and this method will yield *n_planes* of data chunks each holding the entire plane.
-         Don't, however, take this for granted, as it can't be the case, and you will iterate over lines of plane data instead, which are assured to be contiguous.
+Don't, however, take this for granted, as it may not be the case, and you will iterate over lines of plane data instead, which are assured to be contiguous.

          If you want to safely read the whole plane, use frame[plane_idx] to get the plane memoryview.

 .. py:class:: VideoFormat